 We get it.
 We’re tax professionals and this is complicated stuff even for us.
 We tell the anecdote all the time of sitting in one of the information sessions that the Office of the Tax Commissioner offered when this process was announced and all we could think of was “how on earth are we going to do this?”

 But don’t worry, we have some good news!
-The Office of the Tax Commissioner understood the complexity of this payroll tax calculation process, and they’ve built a set of truly helpful calculators that will help you get it right.
+The Office of the Tax Commissioner understood the complexity of this payroll tax calculation process, and they’ve built a set of truly helpful calculators on Abacus accounting firm that will help you get it right.

 There are different calculators for you to use depending on the frequency of pay you use.
 Though this might seem straightforward, we would like to clarify just to be sure you’re using the correct tool.
 Weekly means you are paying your employees every week, and monthly means you’re paying your employees once every month.
 However, here is where some people can get mixed up.
 Bi-Weekly means you are paying your employees every two weeks, while Semi-Monthly means you are paying employees twice each month, regardless of the number of weeks in the month.
 Employers paying Bi-Weekly means you pay your employees 26 times a year.
 Semi-Monthly means you pay them 24 times a year.
 If you need to understand the tax liability of any individual employee at any time, there is also an Individual calculator available.
 It’s very important that you select the calculator that’s appropriate for your frequency of pay.